RosettaCommons/documentation/cartesian-ddG.md

  -s [inputpdb]
  -ddg:mut_file [mutfile] # same syntax with what being used in ddg-monomer application.
  -ddg:iterations 3 # can be flexible; 3 is fast and reasonable
+ -force_iterations false (default True) #If this flag is on the protocol will stop when the results converge on a score -ddg::score_cutoff 1.0 #If the lowest energy scores are within this cutoff the protocol will end early.
  -ddg::cartesian
  -ddg::dump_pdbs false # you can save mutants pdb if you want -bbnbr 1 # bb dof, suggestion: i-1, i, i+1 -fa_max_dis 9.0 # modify fa_atr and fa_sol behavior, really important for protein stability (default: 6)
  -[scorefunction option]: any other options for score function containing cart_bonded term, for example, -beta_cart or -score:weights talaris2014_cart]
+ -ddg::legacy false #Using the latest version of the code
 ```

 For ddg:mut_file format, please refer to [[here | ddg-monomer]].
 Note that this file contains the mutations you want to introduce at once, which means, specifying more than one mutation in a single file will try to mutate all together at same time.
 Scanning over separate mutations (e.g. ALA scanning) will therefore require running this app separately using different mut_file as input.